 I remember not liking alcohol and only drinking to get drunk.
 I didn’t enjoy the taste and it was only a means to an end.
 However, that changed when a roommate offered me some of their beer.
-I tasted it and I was surprised.
-It wasn’t bitter.
+I tasted it and was surprised that it wasn’t bitter.
 It was actually light and refreshing.
 I decided to give beer a chance and I started trying out different beers.
 I realized that I actually liked beer.
 Now I’m not a beer connoisseur, but I do have an appreciation for beer and the craftsmanship that is involved in brewing beer.
 Fast forward several years and here I am at my second beer festival in Seoul.

 I love this beer festival!
 I went last year with a good friend of mine and I am so thankful to her for bringing me.
 This year I came better prepared to take pictures and notes of the beer that we had.
-Before we could get started we had to buy tickets.
+Before we could get stared we had to buy tickets.
 This was optional, but I think it’s a better value than outright buying the beer at each booth.
 The cups they give you are 6oz each, but I think it’s the perfect size to sample each beer and get a good feel for the taste of each one, without getting shitfaced.
 There were 2 ticket options so we got both.

 We decided to start from the front of the venue and work our way back.
 The first beer we tasted was a Czech beer, Merlin Cerny.
 This was my partner’s favorite.
 It was a stout so it was bitter, but it was slight and it had a rich aftertaste.
 My partner was excited about trying it and tasted it before I could take a picture.

 Next stop: Goose Island.
 We(my partner) really wanted to taste the Duck Duck Goose because it’s an ale with tropical fruit, peach and pineapple flavor.
-It sounded really interesting, but they unfortunately ran out so we had the Urban Wheat Ale instead.
+It sounded really interesting, but they unfortunately ran out so we had the Urabn Wheat Ale instead.
 The Urban Wheat was light and had a slight fruity flavor.
 The sign said citrus, but it didn’t taste citrusy to me.
 More of a sweet, fruity flavor, but very light.
 It wasn’t a sweet beer and it still tasted like an ale.
 I generally like Goose Island beer and I’ve never been disappointed with any of their products.
 It’s not my favorite, but I think it’s a solid beer that you can rely on.

 Schöfferhofer Grapefruit Beer – I’ve had many grapefruit beers in Korea, which are just grapefruit flavored Cass.
 They’re usually too sweet because they’re trying to mask the flavor of a subpar beer and this reminded me of that.
-I was surprised because Germany is known for its great beer and I’ve liked all the German beers I’ve had, but this was too sweet and tasted more like a cocktail than a beer.
+I was surprised because Germany is known for their great beer and I’ve liked all the German beers I’ve had, but this was too sweet and tasted more like a cocktail than a beer.
 The line was also really long so it wasn’t worth the wait and reminded me to not follow the crowd.

 Platinum Craft Beer Oatmeal Stout – My partner and I alternated between ale and stout to balance out the flavors so we wouldn’t be influenced by the aftertaste of each beer, but I really wanted something bitter after that last beer, so I chose the stout.
 I’m usually more into ale but I liked all of the stouts we tasted and this one made my top 3.
 It had a deep, rich flavor and it wasn’t bitter and it had no bitter aftertaste.

-Gorilla Brewing Co Raspberry Wheat Ale – My partner didn’t really want to go to this booth because there weren’t really many people lining up, but I wasn’t going to let one beer go un-tasted.
+Gorilla Brewing Co Raspberry Wheat Ale – My partner didn’t really want to go to this booth because there weren’t really many people lining up, but I wasn’t going to let one beer go untasted.
 The initial taste was a little sour and bitter.
 The sourness was subtle but it lasts long.
 The aftertaste slowly dissipates, but I felt that was a good thing.
 While the flavors weren’t particularly strong, I felt that this indicated quality ingredients and good brewing technique.
 It was a little flat, but I think that it’s a great beer for summer because it’s kind of refreshing.
 Also, it’s something you can drink for a while without feeling bored of the taste.

 The Hand and Malt Brewing Company Mocha Stout – We didn’t have a ticket for this booth because my partner accidentally used it at another booth without that booth noticing(we kept the ticket as a souvenir).
 We bought a cup, which is bigger than the taster, and it was worth it.
 I’ve had this beer before because they sell it at the Shake Shack in Gangnam and I love it.
 The initial flavor is very mocha then bitter.
 The bitterness stabilizes and the other flavors diminish, but I like the bitterness in this stout because it still has flavor to it.

-We took a much-needed food break because I didn’t want to stumble around drunk and I wanted to taste the beers.
+We took a much needed food break because I didn’t want to stumble around drunk and I wanted to taste the beers.
 The food wasn’t great, but it sobered me up a bit.
 I looked a hot mess, but I’m sure no one noticed.